dojo/docs/dojo/mixin.rst

 .. contents::
    :depth: 2

 dojo.mixin is a simple utility function for mixing objects together.
 Mixin combines two objects from right to left, overwriting the left-most object, and returning the newly mixed object for use.
 Dojo mixin is very similar to `dojo.extend <dojo/extend>`_ but only works on objects, whereas extend explicitly extends an object.prototype.
+Merging two objects

 ============
 Simple Mixes
 ============

+Merge two objects (join two objects) with dojo.mixin:

 .. code-block :: javascript
   :linenos: